ros2/ros2_documentation/source/Tutorials/Actions/Creating-an-Action.rst

     ---
     # Feedback

-An action defintion is made up of three message definitions separated by ``---``.
+An action definition is made up of three message definitions separated by ``---``.
 An instance of an action is typically referred to as a *goal*.
 A *request* message is sent from an action client to an action server initiating a new goal.
 A *result* message is sent from an action server to an action client when a goal is done.
-*Feedback* messages are periodically sent from an action server to an action client to updates about a goal.
+*Feedback* messages are periodically sent from an action server to an action client with updates about a goal.

 Say we want to define a new action "Fibonacci" for computing the `Fibonacci sequence <https://en.wikipedia.org/wiki/Fibonacci_number>`__.